-My dinning room has been many things other than a dinning room.
-It has been storage for donation items.
-It has been a warehouse when my husband started his business.
-It has also been the perfect spot for Santa to leave a trampoline.
+My dining room has been many things other than a dining room over the years.
+It’s been storage for donation items, a warehouse when my husband started his business, and the perfect spot for Santa to leave a trampoline.
 (That was actually pretty fun.)
 The open space was also good for parties and Wubble Bubbles.
-Not that it wasn’t great having a trampoline and a warehouse in the front of the house, but I am happy that we have a proper dinning room these days.
+Not that it wasn’t great having a trampoline and a warehouse in the front of the house, but I am happy that we have a proper dining room these days.
 Keep reading to see how we transformed the space with DIY projects and dark wall paint.

-When you buy a house in our area, they pretty much come standard with “formals,” or a dinning room on the left and a living room on the right when you enter the front of the house.
-This is what our dinning room looked like when we bought the house.
+When you buy a house in our area, they pretty much come standard with “formals,” or a dining room on the left and a living room on the right when you enter the front of the house.
+This is what our dining room looked like when we bought the house.
 As you can see, it’s pretty yellow.
 The whole front of the house was yellow.
 We had no choice but to live with for quite a few years, so that is what we did.
 One year, after the hubs moved to a proper warehouse, I decided it was finally my time to have an actual dinning room.
 So, I hired my trusty painter and had him paint the dining room and scrape the ceiling.
 Not only were the walls yellow, but we also had a yellow popcorn ceiling.
 We painted the ceiling white and the walls a very boring and neutral beige color.
 While the ceiling was a dramatic change, the walls were dull and boring.
 You could barely tell he painted it.

 Here are the boring paint colors we chose from and the boring paint color we painted.
 Also, I think we had already painted in the picture above where my daughter is holding the cheetah.
 See?
 Not a dramatic difference.
 And, that’s as far as I ever got on my own.

-Kristen Fagelman of Kristen Fagelman Designs is my friend who helped me with this project.
+Kristen Fagelman of Kristen Fagelman Design is my friend who helped me with this project.
 Check out her Instagram right here.
 I highly recommend her if you are in the DFW area.
-She is extremely talented and professional.
-She knew what I wanted when I didn’t know what I wanted.
-She found this table which was not easy because my dinning room is pretty long.
+She is extremely talented and professional and knew what I wanted when I didn’t know what I wanted.
+She found this table which was not easy because my dining room is pretty long.
 This is a ten foot table when fully extended and it fills the space very nicely.
 I love how the color of the table contrasts with the wall color.

 Next, she found these wing back chairs and gorgeous red plaid fabric and had the chairs reupholstered.
 Aren’t they gorgeous?
-She also found the fabulous art you see on the wall in the second picture.
+She also found the fabulous art you see on the wall.
 They definitely add a pop to the space and help break up the black on the wall.

 The final step was a chandelier change out.
-We also chose something bold with great personality.
+We chose something bold with great personality.

 I ordered this beauty online.
 I love the look and it’s extremely light weight.
 No animals were harmed in the making of this chandelier.
 These horns are cast from naturally shed antlers.
 These chandeliers you could even paint different colors.
 This one came white and that was just what we wanted.
 You can also choose the color of the chain and we went with black.
 It makes this space.

-I get tons of compliments on this space and I finally love my dinning room.
-I say if you have a ton of natural light and you balance out a dark wall with light furnishings, you should do it.
+I get tons of compliments on this space and I finally love my dining room.
+If you have a ton of natural light and you balance out dark wall paint with light furnishings, you should do it.
 Paint a dark color.
 It adds so much drama and coziness to a space.

 Here is the finished product.
 I hope you see something you like and get inspired to go dark and bold with your next paint choice.